-- The Approved DRBG specified in section 7.1 is used to generate secret symmetric keys for the AES algorithm. - The Approved DRBG specified in section 7.1 is used to generate secret asymmetric keys for the ECDSA / ECDH algorithm.
+- The Approved DRBG specified in section 7.1 is used to generate secret symmetric keys for the AES algorithm. - The Approved DRBG specified in section 7.1 is used to generate the random values used in the key generation of asymmetric keys.
+Asymmetric keys for the ECDSA / ECDH algorithm are generated using FIPS 186-4.